-Last year, 158 B.C. workers died from a workplace injury or disease.
-Now, families and communities are left to mourn.
+Last year, 140 B.C. workers died from a workplace injury or disease.
+When you lose a loved one, the pain never goes away.

 We’ve developed resources for employers, workers, and the media to help you get involved in the Day of Mourning.
 You can learn more here.